University of Sheffield: Museums and collections

 The Alfred Denny Museum is a zoology museum operated by the university.
-Established in 1905, the museum was located in Firth Court, spanning three floors, and was named after the first professor of biology at Sheffield in 1950.
+Established in 1905, the museum was located in Firth Court, spanning three floors, and in 1950 was named after the first professor of biology at Sheffield.
 It has specimens from all major phyla, and two letters written from Charles Darwin to Henry Denny, father of Alfred Denny.
 Many of the specimens have been collected since the 1900s, but much of the information about the collection was lost during the Second World War.
 The museum, now reduced in size, has been moved to Alfred Denny Building after the war.
-The museum is not open to the public at all time but usually on the first Saturday of each month.
+The museum is primarily a teaching museum but is usually open for public tours on the first Saturday of each month.

+The University of Sheffield Herbarium is part of the Alfred Denny Museum.
+It holds a collection of around 12,000 preserved plant specimens collected in the late 19th century and early to mid 20th century.
+The collection is mainly from the British Isles and Europe focusing on tracheophytes, bryophytes, charophytes and fungi.
+Many of the micro-fungi specimens are from the collection of mycologist and Sheffield alumnus John Webster.

 The Turner Museum of Glass houses the university's collections of 19th and 20th century glass.
 It contains items mainly from major European and American glassworkers and examples from ancient Egypt and Rome.
 It is in the Hadfield Building.
 It was founded by W. E. S. Turner of the university in 1943.
 One of the exhibits is the wedding dress of Helen Nairn (Turner's wife) which is made of glass fibre.
 This has been selected as one of the items in the BBC's A History of the World in 100 Objects.

-The Traditional Heritage Museum (THM) was opened to the public in 1985 as part of the National Centre for English Cultural Tradition.
-It was created (and curated) by Prof John Widdowson in 1964 and was entirely run by volunteers and students.
-The THM housed collections including a replica kitchen from the 1920s, reconstructed workshops and retail shops, such as Pollard's tea and coffee.
-The university decided to close the Museum in 2011 because the building could not afford continued public access.
-In 2013, the collections from the Traditional Heritage Museum were relocated and are accessible again to the public.
-The majority of the items was transferred to not-for-profit organisation Green Estate (operators of the Sheffield Manor Lodge).
-Other major recipients include Sheffield Galleries and Museums Trust, Sheffield Industrial Museums Trust and Ken Hawley Trust.

-The Western Bank Library has an Exhibition Gallery.
-It is located on the mezzanine level of the library, enabling special collections from the university library and the National Fairground Archive to be displayed in controlled conditions.
+The Western Bank Library has an exhibition gallery on the mezzanine level, allowing special collections from the university library and the National Fairground Archive to be displayed in controlled conditions.
 In 2010, the gallery was restored and refurbished by a grant from the Wolfson Foundation.
 The library usually schedules three temporary exhibitions per year, and most of the exhibitions are free to visit during library opening hours.